centrifugal/centrifuge/README.md

 }

 func main() {
-	// We use default config here as a starting point.
-Default config
-	// contains reasonable values for available options. cfg := centrifuge.DefaultConfig

 	// Node is the core object in Centrifuge library responsible for
 	// many useful things.
 For example Node allows publishing messages
-	// to channels with its Publish method. node, err := centrifuge.New(cfg)
+	// into channels with its Publish method.
+Here we initialize Node
+	// with Config which has reasonable defaults for zero values. node, err := centrifuge.New(centrifuge.Config{})
 	if err != nil {
 		log.Fatal(err)
 	}